GIScience/openrouteservice/README.md

 ## Installation

-We suggest using docker to install and launch openrouteservice backend.
-In short, run the following command under the source code tree will get everything done (for this please clone the repository, running docker via the archive is currently not supported).
+We recommend using Docker to install and launch the openrouteservice backend.
+Either pull your desired image from [Dockerhub](https://hub.docker.com/repository/docker/openrouteservice/openrouteservice) or build your own from this repository.
+Note, you'll have to uncomment the `build` section when building the image from source.

 ```bash
 cd docker && docker-compose up